Lumbini is said to be official birthplace of Siddharth Gautama, otherwise known as Buddha.

 If you’re visiting during Buddhist festival season, reserve your hotels in advance rooms fill up fast.

-Lumbini is a 5-9 hour drive from Kathmandu or a 6-8 hour drive from Pokhara.
+Getting to Lumbini from Kathmandu is a 5-9 hour drive.
+Getting to Lumbini from Pokhara is 6-8 hour.
 I did this route from Chitwan- Lumbini- Pokhara.

 Lumbini Development Zone